v2-kaj/v2-kaj/README.md

 - [Studious](https://studious-io-on-docker.herokuapp.com/) <br>
 A study-time management app for college students.
 Technologies used include: Django for backend, vanilla JavaScript for UI, DjangoAllauth for Social Login and Docker for containerisation <br>
 - [ALPRS-ML](http://localhost/app/html/)<br>
-Auto Licence Plate Recognition System (ALPRS) deployed on Raspberrypi that runs a Machine Learning (ML) model to recognize a licence plate on an image of a vehicle and extracts it into text using OCR.This was my final project in a Hardware II class.
+Auto Licence Plate Recognition System (ALPRS) deployed on Raspberrypi that runs a Machine Learning (ML) model to recognize a licence plate on an image of a vehicle and extracts it into text using OCR.
+This was my final project in a Hardware II class.
 Specific technologies I used included: TensorFlowJs, Google Vision, Google AutoML, Node.js and Express. <br>
 - [Highway Code](https://highwaycode.herokuapp.com/) [Unavailable on heroku right now] <br>
-An app for practicing driving tests exams for Malawians.
+A Single Page Application (SPA) for practicing driving tests exams for Malawians.
 In this project I used, ReactJs and MaterialUI for the frontend and DjangoRestFramework for the backend.
 - [iBet](https://localhost) <br>
-A Single Page Application (SPA) simulating virtual betting on the major betting sites like Bet365.
-This was my Harvard Capstone Project in which I leveraged ReactJs and DjangoRestFramework for frontend and backend respectively.
+An app for simulating virtual betting on the major betting sites like Bet365.
+This was my Harvard Capstone Project in which I leveraged ReactJs including React Router and DjangoRestFramework for frontend and backend respectively.
 - [Kajani Car Hire Website](https://v2kaj.pythonanywhere.com/) <br>
 Website Project for Kajani Car Hire in which I used Python, JavaScript and Bootstrap5.